Before your periods stop altogether, it is likely that your periods will become irregular and unpredictable.

 The contraceptive injection is usually stopped when you reach the age of 50 years and another method of contraception should then be used.

 The contraceptive implant (Nexplanon®) can be continued until you reach the age of 55 years, after which time you will no longer need to use contraception.
-If you think you have had your menopause before this, some blood tests may help to confirm this.
-If you have become menopausal then the implant can be removed one year after if you are over 50 years, and two years after if not.
+If you think you have had your menopause before this, the FSH blood test mentioned above may help to confirm this, in which case the implant can be removed one year after a menopausal range blood test if you are over 50 years, and two years after if not.

 The implant has not been shown to increase your chances of having a blood clot (thrombosis) or to cause bone thinning.
 It may be a good option for women who might avoid other forms of contraception which do have these risks.

 The intrauterine contraceptive device (IUCD) lasts for up to ten years, so may be a good option when you have completed your family.
 If you have an IUCD inserted when you are aged 40 years or over, this can remain in place until you have gone through the menopause and no longer require contraception.
 That is, for one year after your periods stop if you are aged over 50 years, or two years after your periods stop if you are aged under 50 years.
 So in some cases when it is fitted after the age of 40, it can last for more than ten years.